theluqmn/core-nasm/README.md

 ## Available subroutines

+Below are the available subroutines that are available in Core-NASM:

+### Console

 - `print`: Prints a string stored in the `rsi` to the console.
 - `input`: Reads a string from the console and stores it in `rsi`.

+### String manipulation

+- `strlen`: Calculates the length of a string stored in `rsi`.

 ## Installation